pactsafe/pactsafe-ios-sdk/README.md

 // Set up your PSApp.shared instance for use. let ps = PSApp.shared

-// Set the PactSafe group key you plan to check. let groupKey: String = "my-pactsafe-group-key"
+// Set the Ironclad Clickwrap group key you plan to check. let groupKey: String = "example-group-key"

 /**
  * Use the signedStatus method to get acceptance information.